pingcap/docs-cn/tiup/tiup-cluster-topology-reference.md

 - `storage_retention`: The retention time of the Prometheus monitoring data.
 The default value is `"15d"`.

 - `rule_dir`: Specifies a local directory that should contain complete `*.rules.yml` files.
 These files are transferred to the target machine during the initialization phase of the cluster configuration as the rules for Prometheus.
+- `remote_config`: Supports writing Prometheus data to the remote, or reading data from the remote.
+This field has two configurations:
+    - `remote_write`: See the Prometheus document [`<remote_write>`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
+    - `remote_read`: See the Prometheus document [`<remote_read>`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_read).
+- `external_alertmanagers`: If the `external_alertmanagers` field is configured, Prometheus alerts the configuration behavior to the Alertmanager that is outside the cluster.
+This field is an array, each element of which is an external Alertmanager and consists of the `host` and `web_port` fields.

 - `os`: The operating system of the machine specified in `host`.
 If this field is not specified, the default value is the `os` value in `global`.